Source-Code-Wizard/OpenSeaProject/WebApplication/README.md

 # :globe_with_meridians: Backend implementation

-&#9745; Backend was made using springboot and java.
+:heavy_check_mark: Backend was made using springboot and java.

 ## Installation / Run